 Constitutional Herbal Medicine

-Addressing not just the outward symptom, but rather the underlying pattern of dysfunction, the application of constitutional herbal medicine favors an approach that is investigative and in-depth.
+Addressing not just the outward symptom, but too the underlying pattern of dysfunction, the application of constitutional herbal medicine favors an approach that is investigative and in-depth.
 Symptoms are easy to recognize.
 However, discovering the physiological/genetic tendency, which symptoms (manifested distress) arise from, is an all-together different matter.
 This approach takes some observational skill and experience on the part of the herbalist.
-Herbal medicine effectiveness is best achieved when the herbs are matched to the individual (or physiological/genetic tendency), and not just the outward symptom of distress.
+Herbal effectiveness is best achieved when the herbs are matched to the individual (or physiological/genetic tendency), and not just the outward symptom of distress.

 Correct Herbal Preparation

 Once the most effective herb or herbs have been selected, it’s also important to establish the proper mode of delivery for those herbs.
 Not all herbal preparations are equal in their effectiveness and/or ability to transfer that herb’s therapeutic benefits.
-Teas (a water extract) are fine for communicating an herb’s polar constituents.
-Tincture’s and fluidextract’s are preparations better-geared for relaying both polar and non-polar constituents (that is, as long as the herb has been tinctured properly, which is an entirely different subject).
+Teas (a water extract) are fine for communicating an herb’s water-soluble constituents.
+Tincture’s and fluidextract’s are preparations better-geared for relaying both polar and non-polar constituents (that is, as long as the herb has been tinctured properly).
 A spirit (an alcohol-diluted essential oil) is one preferred vehicle for non-polar chemicals (mostly aromatic terpenes); however, it contains no flavonoids, saponins, and many other compounds, which may or may not be important to that particular herb’s therapeutic potential.
-In other words, even if the correct tool (herb/s) has been selected, it still needs to be applied properly.
+In other words, both, the correct tool (herb/s) needs to be selected and prepared properly.
 An herbalist’s familiarity with organic chemistry 101 is important.